highchair/artinruins-com/_property/waterman-weybosset-mills.md

 ### Redevelopment

 This large complex is comprised of seven distinct buildings and a few more addresses.
 The complex lost some of its original structures during a demolition between 1988 and 1997.
-A circa 1836 Boiler House remains and is known as the home of Wes’s Rib House.
+A circa 1836 Boiler House remains and is known as the home of **Wes’s Rib House**.
 Remaining structures date from as early as 1866 and as late as 1937.

 There is much history in these buildings.
 Most have been used for industrial and manufacturing purposes since their construction, from cotton production to worsted wool, and from a brewery to a paper cup manufacturer.
 With recent changes in ownership we are hoping to see small businesses and artistic endeavors thrive in these spaces.